Participating in clinical trial during COVID-19

 Pediatric patients are allowed up to two parents or guardians.
 Parents of pediatric patients should talk with their care team to learn more about pediatric patient visitation.

-To ensure safety, no visitors will be allowed for patients with COVID-19 or possible COVID-19.
-In addition, visitors are not allowed to accompany patients scheduled for symptomatic testing.
+Visitors are not allowed to accompany patients scheduled for symptomatic testing.

 If you have questions about our visitor policy, contact Patient Advocacy.

 Due to safety concerns, patients or their visitor should not bring anyone else with them to an appointment.
 This includes children under 18 and adults who are unable to care for or move themselves.
 Appointments will be rescheduled if a patient or visitor arrives with someone who is dependent upon them for care.